anbox-cloud/discourse-docs/exp/rendering-architecture.md

 This NVIDIA pipeline uses the EmuGL stack.
 EmuGL is the hardware GLES emulation that is implemented with a mix of translator libraries, system libraries, and other rendering components.
 To understand more about EmuGL, see [EmuGL design overview](https://android.googlesource.com/platform/external/qemu/+/refs/heads/emu-master-dev/android/android-emugl/DESIGN).

 For NVIDIA, we cannot use the NVIDIA driver inside the Android container because of compatibility issues.
-Hence, we use the ERD NVIDIA driver that is available on every Ubuntu installation.
+Hence, we use the Enterprise Ready NVIDIA driver that is available on every Ubuntu installation.
 So by using the EmuGL stack, we have an Anbox Cloud GPU driver which is a standard OpenGL ES or EGL driver that receives the API calls and converts them to remote procedure calls to the NVIDIA driver.
-The actual rendering and actions on the NVIDIA driver happens on the Anbox runtime side inside the ubuntu container and not in the Android space.
+The actual rendering and actions on the NVIDIA driver happens on the Anbox runtime side inside the Ubuntu container and not in the Android space.

 ## For Intel and AMD